crytic/cloudexec/README.md

 DIGITALOCEAN_SPACES_REGION
 ```

 Remember, if you save secret values to a `.env` file, never commit it to any version control system.
 Add such `.env` files to your project's `.gitignore` file to help prevent mistakes.
+Even when not committed, plaintext secrets in a `.env` file can pose security risks so we recommend using a dedicated secret management tool such as 1Password.

 Confirm `cloudexec` is authorized to access to DigitalOcean.